syedasadabbas/syedasadabbas/README.md

 - 📝 Solving Bugs, Compiling Code
 - 🎯 Goal : To be a better Developer
 - 💌 Fun Facts :
-    - Loves food but can't' cook 🐼
+    - Loves foooood and cookinggggg 🐼
     - Overthinks thinking to not to overthink 🙂
     - Bonita la vida! ( Ahh, Learning Spanish out of curiosity ) 🙃